miso-lims/miso-lims/docs/user_manual/type_data.md

 Some index families are dual-indexed.
 This means that one or two indices can be added to each library.
 This increases the possibilities for unique sequences.
 Some dual-indexed families have an index 1 and index 2 that are always matched together.
-These are referred to as "unique dual index" families within MISO.
+These are referred to as **unique dual index** families within MISO.
 For unique dual index families, the name of the matching index 1 and index 2 in MISO must be identical in order for them to be automatically selected together.
 In other index families, any index 1 may be matched with any index 2.